haiphucnguyen/mycollab2/mycollab-doc/src/site/markdown/dev/eclipse.md

 !["Project Structure"](https://mycollab_assets.s3.amazonaws.com/wiki/development/project_structure.png "Project Structure")

-Open your terminal, go to MyCollab source folder, and go to folder mycollab-deployer-community, then type
+Open your terminal, go to MyCollab source folder, and go to folder mycollab-deployer-community, and type

+`mvn clean install -Dmaven.test.skip=true`

+to install all MyCollab libraries to your local maven repository.
+Then you type

 `mvn eclipse:eclipse`